Get to Know Mac ASAP | How to Switch from Windows to Mac - Qiling

 Closing Words

-One of the good habits to maintain the fast performance of macOS and applications on Mac is to regularly clear the cache on Mac.
-What if you accidentally deleted caches that contain very important system files, libraries or logs?
-Do not worry.
-You can recover deleted cache files on Mac by following the guide here.
+Maintaining the fast performance of macOS and applications on Mac can be achieved by regularly clearing the cache.
+However, if you accidentally delete caches that contain important system files, libraries, or logs, don't worry - you can recover deleted cache files on Mac by following the provided guide.

 Accidentally delete cache on Mac